 Bloodmeal – this is added for its nitrogen content.

 The potassium is usually added from various sources, and if you’re concerned about where it may come from, we suggest contacting the manufacturer.
 Some produce truly organic fish, blood and bone products, while some are more “semi-organic”.

 Fish, blood and bone is an excellent choice for those that want to move away from chemical-laden products.
-It’s popular with fruit and vegetable growers, and many gardeners use it as a general soil improver or base fertiliser.
+It’s popular with fruit and vegetable growers, and many gardeners use it as a general nutrient improver or base fertiliser.

 If you’re looking for a general fertiliser that’s better for the environment, try blood fish and bone, which is also available in larger 25kg bags:

 - Large 25kg bags go a long way.

 - No need to keep going to the garden centre.

 - NPK ratio of 5-5-6 means this product offers a balance of the key nutrients.

 - Use as a general soil improver/base feed for most plants.

 - Unlike liquid feeds, there’s very little runoff/wastage.